zwettemaan/CEPSparker/ReadMe.md

 ## Getting Started

-## Getting Started On Mac

 First a very quick whirlwind tour.

 Further down in this document, I have a 'cookbook' section which discusses everything in much more detail.

-On a Mac, there are a few hoops to jump through: recent versions of Mac OS X are very security-conscious, and this sample project triggers a few security measures.
+### Getting Started On Mac

 Download and decompress the .zip file from GitHub:

 https://github.com/zwettemaan/CEPSparker/archive/master.zip

 Look in the _Mac_ subfolder.

+On more recent versions of Mac OS X, there are a few hoops to jump through.

+#### Security issues

+Mac OS X is now very security-conscious, and this starter project triggers a few security warnings.

+Initially, you will need to open the .command files provided in this project with 'Right-Click, Open' instead of double-clicking.

+After that initial 'declaration of trust', the .command file will work with just a double-click.

+But every time you (re)download/unzip from GitHub, you will need to 'prime' each command-line script with 'Right-click, Open' instead of double-click.

+Subsequent runs will only need a double-click.

 ### De-quarataine _CEPSparkerConfig_